Francis X. Prefontaine: Other work

-In 1876 Fr.
-Prefontaine secured a contract from King County to care for sick people.
+In 1876 Prefontaine secured a contract from King County to care for sick people.
 He purchased an old soap factory at Fifth Avenue and Madison Street and persuaded the Sisters of Providence to come to Seattle and establish a hospital there.

-In 1880 Fr.
-Prefontaine asked the Sisters of the Holy Names to set up Catholic education for the children of Seattle.
+In 1880 Prefontaine asked the Sisters of the Holy Names to set up Catholic education for the children of Seattle.
 He purchased a plot of land at Second Avenue and Seneca Street for $6,800, and in that year the order established the Holy Names Academy at that location.
 In his final years he served as chaplain at the academy, which is still in operation in Seattle.

 Final years

-By 1900 Fr.
-Prefontaine's health was declining and in 1901 his niece Marie Rose Pauze came to live with him and tend to him.
+By 1900 Prefontaine's health was declining and in 1901 his niece Marie Rose Pauze came to live with him and tend to him.
 He began to acquire tastes of a more secular nature, such as fine cigars and good whiskey.
 He retired in 1903 and purchased a roomy, three-story house on Capitol Hill near Volunteer Park and enjoyed reading from his large library there.

-Fr.
 Prefontaine was a secular priest, which meant that he had not taken a vow of poverty.
 Thus he was able to accumulate property and wealth.
 His niece once stated that he had a "sound head for business" and "expensive tastes."
 Over the years he bought and sold numerous properties and accumulated a comfortable fortune.
 When he died he left an estate worth over $33,000, which was a considerable sum of money in the early 20th century.

-Fr.
 Prefontaine died in 1909 at the age of 70 years.

 Honors

 Monsignor

-In July 1908 Pope Pius X conferred on Fr.
-Prefontaine the honorary degree of protonotary apostolic as a reward for his distinguished service in Seattle since 1869.
+In July 1908 Pope Pius X conferred on Prefontaine the honorary degree of protonotary apostolic as a reward for his distinguished service in Seattle since 1869.
 He was invested with robes and the title of Monseigneur Member of the Papal Household (Monsignor) by Bishop Edward John O'Dea.